Tumor Lysis Syndrome

 Aggressively treat and monitor hyperkalemia.
 Immediately restrict dietary potassium and remove potassium from IV fluids.
 Acute treatment modalities include IV infusion of glucose plus insulin to promote redistribution of potassium from the extracellular to the intracellular space, and IV calcium gluconate as cardioprotection for potassium levels greater than 6.5 mmol/L or for patients with electrocardiographic alterations.

 IV hydration with alkaline fluid can also increase intracellular uptake of potassium.
 Potassium-wasting diuretics may be employed with caution since these may worsen renal precipitation in the volume-contracted patient.
-Long-term therapy, such as oral potassium-exchange resins, should be given immediately because of the transient effectiveness of acute treatment modalities.
+Long-term therapy, such as oral potassium exchange resins, should be given immediately because of the transient effectiveness of acute treatment modalities.
 If these measures fail to control serum potassium, dialysis should be initiated promptly.

 Treatment of Hyperphosphatemia and Hypocalcemia

+Hyperphosphatemia may lead to hypocalcemia, which usually resolves as phosphate levels are corrected.
 In some cases, depressed serum 1,25-dihydroxycholecalciferol levels contribute to hypocalcemia, and administration of calcitriol may correct calcium levels.
-Such therapy, however, should not be undertaken until serum phosphate levels have normalized to avoid metastatic calcium phosphate calcifications.
+Such therapy, however, should not be undertaken until serum phosphate levels have normalized, to avoid metastatic calcium phosphate calcifications.
 As a rule, do not correct hypocalcemia unless evidence of neuromuscular irritability exists, as indicated by a positive Chvostek or Trousseau sign.

 Dialysis

 If the previously described therapies for the complications of tumor lysis syndrome fail, consider early initiation of dialysis.
-Dialysis prevents irreversible renal failure and other life-threatening complications.
+Dialysis prevents irreversible kidney failure and other life-threatening complications.
 Indications for dialysis include persistent hyperkalemia or hyperphosphatemia despite treatment, volume overload, uremia, symptomatic hypocalcemia, and hyperuricemia.

 Hemodialysis is preferred over peritoneal dialysis because of better phosphate and uric acid clearance rates.
 Continuous hemofiltration also has been used and is effective in correcting electrolyte abnormalities and fluid overload.